replicatedhq/help-center/content/docs/ship/playbooks/registry-kubernetes.md

 {{< linked_headline "Pulling images from Replicated registry" >}}

 When installing an application on a server that has internet access, private images can be served from Replicated registry.
-Authentication will be performed with `customer_id` and `installation_id` as the username and the password respectively.
-These can be used with the `docker login` command or as Kubernetes registry secrets.
+Authentication will be performed with `license_id`.
+This can be used with the `docker login` command or as Kubernetes registry secrets.
 In the following example, a Kubernetes secret is created in order to pull a private image from Replicated registry.

 ```yaml
 ---